sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 <a name="deleteChildDomain"></a>
 # **deleteChildDomain**
-> deleteChildDomain(childAuthKey, domainName)
+> deleteChildDomain(childIdentifier, domainName)

-Delete the sender domain of the reseller child based on the childAuthKey and domainName passed
+Delete the sender domain of the reseller child based on the childIdentifier and domainName passed

 ### Example
 ```javascript